The ACES Series on Computational Electromagnetics and Engineering (CEME)

 Branislav M. Notaros - Associate Series Editor, Colorado State University

-ACES Members can get 20% off the following list price of these titles.
+ACES Members can get 25% off the following list price of these titles when books are ordered at https://shop.theiet.org.
 Contact: Shanell Lopez (salopez@mines.edu) for the discount code.

 Books in Print: